fredg1/TourGuide_beta/README.md

 ### Branches

-[shen](https://github.com/cdrock/TourGuide/pull/45): Pretty much a complete revamp of the quest.
-Now tell you where Shen will send you to in advance, and adds notifications in the respective quest tiles about that (like hole in the sky).
-Also, Copperhead Club informations (delay and behind the stache).

 [snapper](https://github.com/cdrock/TourGuide/pull/48):
 - Complete rework of the snapper tile.
 Now shows phylums based on your assumed needs, and shows the phylum tracked and in current location.
 - Adds a warning if you're bringing the snapper and its phylum tracking is undoing a banish.